ManageIQ/manageiq_depot/README.md

-ManageIQ Extensions Depot
+ManageIQ Community Depot
 =========================

-Let's get ready for the ManageIQ Extensions Depot.
+Let's get ready for the ManageIQ Community Depot.
 Got a policy you want to share?
 State machine?
 A script that utilizes the REST API and object model?
-Put it in the extensions depot!
-The extensions depot is where the ManageIQ community shares and collaborates on ManageIQ extensions.
+Put it in the community depot!
+The community depot (or just "the depot") is where the ManageIQ community shares and collaborates on ManageIQ software projects and extensions.

 This is the format of individual extensions in the repo: